amilajack/learning-webgl/README.md

     * Three.js always requires the following:
         * Camera, material, perspective
     * Materials
-        * Describe the apperance of something
+        * Describe the appearance of something
         * Shaders can be passed to materials
     * Geometry
         * Mesh is an object that takes a Geometry and applies a Material to it